courtneysims/Kickstarter-analysis/README.md

 # Kickstarter-analysis
-Analysis on Kickstarter data to uncover trends
+Analysis on Kickstarter data to determine factors for campaign outcomes